 The Ontario Tech Student Union and Ontario Tech are not responsible for lost or stolen items.
 There will be some lockers available onsite at first come first serve basis.
 Please bring your own lock to secure.

 Are wheelchairs allowed on the ice?

 Wheelchair users are welcome on the ice.
 Powered or non-powered wheelchairs can go on the ice if they can be safely operated.
 Participants with wheelchairs will need to be accompanied by an aide.

-Do I need socks if I am renting skates?
+Do I need socks if I am borrowing skates?

-For hygiene reasons, all participants renting skates must wear socks.
+For hygiene reasons, all participants borrowing skates must wear socks.